material-components/material-components-ios/components/Buttons/README.md

 ```
 <!--</div>-->

+See the [ButtonThemer documentation](docs/theming.md) for a full list of supported Material Design
+button styles.

 ### Typical usage: floating action buttons

 MDCFloatingButton is a subclass of MDCButton that implements the Material Design floating action